 The above does little justice to such a huge field of Theodicy.
 I would recommend you read the following book that helped me understand this complex topic a little bit more: Walking with God through Pain and Suffering by Timothy Keller

 Q29.
-Dr Hera: Every person has stress, most normal person (chemically balanced) can handle stress well as such they don’t get depressed or deteriorate into depression.
-Question: What about the group of people who have inherited the sickness of deficiency of chemical imbalance biologically from their ancestors (Loading).
-No amount of medical intervention or treatment can cure this sickness, no amount of counselling can also cure this sickness.
+Dr Hera: Every person has stress, most normal person (emotionally balanced) can handle stress well as such they don’t get depressed or deteriorate into depression.
+Question: What about the group of people who inherited sickness genetically (hereditary disease)?
+No amount of medical intervention or treatment can cure this sickness, also no amount of counselling can cure this sickness.
 No guarantee everyone seeking God for healing gets healed because the Lord choses whom He wants to heal.
 (Even pastors end up in suicide).
 Please comment.

 I hear you.
 Many things don’t make sense.
 There are endless meaningless sufferings in humanity.
 Like Job, who wrestled hard with God to make sense of his senseless suffering, we probably will not get all our questions answered in this life.
 Despite God not answering any of Job’s questions, God was able to provide Job with the insight regarding Who He is and who Job was in Him.
 That insight was sufficient to pacify and calm the raging storm within Job who finally relented that there are “things too wonderful for me, which I did not know…” Job 42:3.